radosavlevici210/AiWarningVideo12/replit.md

 ## Overview

-AI Safety Shield is a comprehensive web application designed to educate users about AI-powered scams and provide tools for detection and reporting.
+AI Safety Shield is a comprehensive web application designed to educate users about AI stalking awareness and provide tools for detection and reporting.
 The application combines educational content, interactive quizzes, video generation capabilities, and a reporting system to help users protect themselves from AI-generated deception.
+The platform is fully functional with all major features implemented and working.

 ## System Architecture